coopersully/guardian.coopersully.me/content/docs/logs.md

 * A user leaves the server
 * A user joins a voice channel
 * A user leaves a voice channel
+* A user mutes themselves
+* A user unmutes themselves
+* A user deafens themselves
+* A user undeafens themselves
+* A user is server muted
+* A user us server-unmuted
+* A user is server deafened
+* A user us server-undeafened
 * A user's nickname is updated
 * A user's roles are added to
 * A user's roles are removed from